If you suspect that a loved one is in need of help, there are some things that you should know:

 Know How to Help

-It is important to provide support for a person experiencing symptoms of suicide until professional help is available.
+It is important to provide support for a person experiencing signs of suicide until professional help is available.
 Listed below are a few tips on how to help.

 - Do not leave the person alone